bcgov/nr-polaris-collection/polaris/deploy/roles/service_control/README.md

 ## Role Variables

+All variables are prefixed with `service_control_` to indicate they are specific to this role.

 The following variables can be customized in your playbook or inventory:

 | Variable | Default | Description |